If you’ve arrived at this page without taking the Enneagram Personality Test, you can take the test at this link.

 - Do you have a thirst for knowledge and information?

-Some simple tips to help reinforce the positive side of this personality type:
+Here are some simple tips to help reinforce the positive side of this personality type:

 - Learn to value spontaneity – not everything has to be planned down to the last detail.